mkralik3/SimpleWebApp/README.md

 * soap/unsecured?wsdl

-These are secure with basic auth.
-Only users who are in the *user* role on the server have an access.
+These are secure with digest auth.
+Only users who are in the *user* role and who are in the *ApplicationRealm relm* on the server have an access.

 * rest/secure/json
 * rest/secure/xml